 Why all the fuss about applying for a residence permit as soon as possible?

 Having a residence permit is a requirement for obtaining a Norwegian social security number.
 You will need both the permit and the social security number in order to open a Norwegian bank account where you can receive your Fulbright stipend payments.
-The social security number is also necessary for you to be able to do things like order mobile phone service.

 Will Fulbright set up a bank account for me?